How to make a Slack bot using Slack API (8 simple steps)

 We are now ready to send our to-do attachments back to Slack!

-Step 7: Send the Attachments Back to Slack
+Step 7: Send the attachments back to Slack

-Now that we’ve processed the tasks returned by the Tallyfy API, we can send our to-do attachments back to Slack.
+Now that we have processed the tasks returned by the Tallyfy API, we can send our to-do attachments back to Slack.
 Consistent with the rest of this tutorial, we will be using cURL to send the HTTP body we made back to Slack.
 This is simply a few lines of code we can basically copy and paste to the bottom of our php file.

 ...